LordGolias/sqf/README.md

 # SQF linter

-This project contains a compiler and interpreter for SQF (Arma scripting language), written in Python.
+This project contains a parser, compiler, static analyser and interpreter for SQF (Arma scripting language), written in Python.
 It can be used to:

 * syntax-check SQF
+* static analyze SQF
-* execute SQF
+* execute SQF on a virtual environment

 ## Problem it solves

 One of the major bottlenecks in scripting in SQF is the time spent testing it in-game, by running the game.

+Often, these scripts contain simple errors (missing ";") that everyone would love to avoid restarting the mission because of them.

 Yet, scripts are often focused on a specific functionality and thus require only minor knowledge about the global state of the simulation (encapsulation).
 Thus, in many situations, a script can be tested without the full simulation.

-This interpreter is intended to do exactly that: run scripts on an emulated (and limited) environment of the simulation.
+The interpreter is intended to do exactly that: run scripts on an emulated (and limited) environment of the simulation.
 The interpreter is obviously *not intended* to run Arma simulation; it is aimed for you, moder, run tests of your scripts (e.g. Unit Tests)